AMiNo-13/Online-Retail-Time-Series-Analysis-Forecasting/README.md

 ### The Model and Results

+For my time series analysis and modling I used ARIMA statistical model.
+ARIMA model provides a simple yet powerful method for making skillful time series forecasts.
+The line plot is showing the observed values compared to the rolling forecast predictions.
+Overall, the forecasts align with the true values very well showing an upward trend in sales.
+I have also forecasted top ten products weekly and daily sales in my analysis that can be found in my notebook.
+Based on products forecasts models we suggested that to have enough inventories for Products#: 2, 4, 5, 8, and 10 since the trend for those products are upwards.

 ### Conclusions

-This peformance represents a first step in sales prediction and analysis.
-There is still improvement can be done to improve our model, and much improvement is required before deployment; however, these results do suggest that our model is doing well and can be improved.
-Our RFM analysis can give a valuable insights for business direct marketing.
+Creating a time series model allowed us to make adjustments to different measurements, tuning the model to make it potentially more accurate.
+The models showed that the forecasted values catch up to the observed values in the dataset which is really good.
+Obviously there are still room for improvements, the models were the first step in sales forecasts and analysis.
+The product models forecast can be helpful tool the inventory management for determining which products trend is upward or downward.

 ### The Future

 The potential applications of this technology are only limited by quantity and quality of data.
 Some next steps for this dataset would be to:
--  **More data from different countries.** Since the data is mostly UK based, it would nice to get more data from its international customers to have better model.
+-  **More data.** Since the data is mostly UK based, it would nice to get more data from its international customers to see if our model would change especially for the top products.
+As we saw in our dataset there was an upward trend in the business, that means some products might start selling more than the others in feature.
--  **More diverse data.** Since we created two datasets, we would like use these two datasets separately to have more standardized data for a model because there can be some patterns that work for other countries and do not for UK or vise versa.
+-  **Update Automation.** As products and technology updates our models needs to update and improve too.
+For my future analysis I would to see if we can introduce model that would automatically updates based on the sales and new products.
+-  **More diverse methods.** There are many ways or methods that we can do time series analysis.
+I would like to try different methods to see if it would improve our forecasts and models.
 - **Data on other online retail businesses.** I would like to use my model on different online retail data to see how it would performs against other datasets.
-This way we can improve our model better
+This may help to improve our model.